Provide Emergency Department Pain and Addiction Care

 - Alicia Mikolaycik Kurtz, MD

-Assistant ED Medical Director, Mercy San Juan Medical Center, Sacramento, CA and Regional Director for the CA Bridge Program
+Assistant ED Medical Director, Mercy San Juan Medical Center, Sacramento, California, and Regional Director for the CA Bridge Program

 The PACED accreditation allows recognition of the already excellent care you provide to a wide spectrum of patients, ranging from acute to chronic pain, to those at risk of or who have opioid use disorder.
 The accreditation will bring a positive spotlight to your leadership and devotion to your emergency department.